Paula Deen catches heat for Twitter photo of son in 'brownface'

 Her admission prompted Scripps Networks Interactive Inc to drop Deen's cooking show from its cable television channel, the Food Network, and cost the Southern culinary star a big chunk of her multimillion-dollar enterprise.

-The Twitter photo was posted on Tuesday under the hashtag #transformationtuesday, which celebrates change and invites posts ranging from changing the world to changing your hair colour - or, in Bobby Deen's case, skin colour.
+The Twitter photo was posted on Tuesday under the hashtag #transformationtuesday, which celebrates change and invites posts ranging from changing the world to changing your hair color - or, in Bobby Deen's case, skin color.

 Paula and Bobby Deen were dressed as Lucy and Ricky Ricardo from "I Love Lucy."
 The younger Deen was wearing makeup to make his face look darker, as well as eyebrow pencil and slicked-back blackened hair.
 Ricky Ricardo, a Cuban bandleader, played himself in the "Lucy" show.